Low-Carb Marinated Cauliflower Antipasto Salad

 - When the water is boiling, add the cauliflower to the steamer or steamer basket and cook just 4 minutes.
 (Test a piece of cauliflower to be sure it’s tender but still slightly crisp.)
 Dump cauliflower into a colander placed in the sink and let it drain well.

-- While the cauliflower drains, whisk together vinaigrette dressing, olive oil, lemon juice, caper juice, and dried oregano to make the dressing.
+- While the cauliflower drains, whisk together vinaigrette dressing, olive oil, lemon juice (I used my fresh-frozen lemon juice), caper juice, and dried oregano to make the dressing.

 - When cauliflower has drained well, put a double layer of paper towels on the counter, spread cauliflower out on the towels and pat dry with more towels.
 Be sure to get the cauliflower as dry as you can get it, or the salad will be watery.